Compare Small Business Loans

 |Loan Terms||Up to 120 months|

-In order to obtain a commercial auto loan, you must be prepared with not only business documentation but also personal records.
-The process of securing a loan involves a lot of preparation because you must illustrate your loan needs while assuring the lender that its risk is minimal.
+To obtain a commercial auto loan, you must collect both your business documentation and personal records.
+The process of securing a loan involves a lot of preparation, as you’ll have to illustrate your loan needs while assuring the lender that its risk is minimal.

-Many business owners try to avoid having to personally guarantee a loan.
+Many business owners try to avoid having to personally guarantee a small business loan.
 That’s because if the business is unable to make payments, the lender will go after the owner’s money and assets.
-But a personal guarantee makes the investment less risky to the lender because it has the reassurance that the loan will be paid.
-Still, there’s a good chance you can qualify for a commercial car loan without a personal guarantee if you have a high business credit score and you have been in business for a while.
+Still, there’s a good chance you can qualify for a commercial auto loan without a personal guarantee if you have a high business credit score and you've been in business for a while.

-While buying a commercial vehicle can make sense for many businesses, leasing is another good option to consider.
-In the table below, we compare buying and leasing.
+While buying a vehicle for a small business has its advantages and can make sense for many businesses, leasing is also worth considering.
+In the table below, we compare these options.

 |There are no mileage limits, but vehicles with higher mileage will depreciate faster||There are limits on mileage, and businesses may have to pay more for additional miles|